MISP/MISP/docs/xINSTALL.OpenBSD.md

 ------------

 !!! notice
-    Current issues: php-redis only available in binary for php-56, workaround: use ports.
+    Current issues: php-redis only available in binary for php-56, workaround: use OpenBSD 6.4.
-    This guide attempts to offer native httpd or apache2/nginx set-up.
+    This guide attempts to offer native httpd or apache2/nginx.

 !!! warning
-    As of 20181018 the native httpd server is NOT useable with MISP.
+    As of 20181018 the native httpd server is NOT useable with MISP on OpenBSD 6.3.
     Thus ONLY Apache 2.x available.
     NO *rewrite* available, just yet.
 It will be in [the next release](https://marc.info/?l=openbsd-tech&m=152761257806283&w=2)

+!!! notice
+    As of OpenBSD 6.4 the native httpd has rewrite rules and php 5.6 is gone too.

 ### 1/ Minimal OpenBSD install
 ------------